Explainable AI in Handwriting Detection for Dyslexia Using Transfer Learning: Experimental Results

 \subsection{MobileNet V3 Large}

-The MobileNet V3 Large model also showed strong performance, with minimal fluctuation in precision, recall, and F1 scores across the five folds.
-The highest accuracy reached 0.9969 in Fold 5, as shown in Table \ref{tab:mobilenet-v3-large}.
-However, the model required 248.44 minutes for training, making it less efficient than the Small variant despite its slightly higher accuracy.
+The MobileNet V3 Large model also achieved consistently high performance, with minor variations in accuracy across the five folds.
+As summarized in Table \ref{tab:mobilenet-v3-large}, the model maintained precision and recall values above 0.992, with accuracy reaching as high as 0.9965.
+Although the accuracy of MobileNet V3 Large is slightly lower than that of the Small model, it remains highly competitive and suitable for practical applications, particularly in dyslexia detection.

-The Grad-CAM visualizations for MobileNet V3 Large are shown in Figure \ref{fig:grad-cam-large} which indicated that this model can identify and focus more on important visual parts of handwriting that characterize normal and dyslexic writings, thus supporting its use as a tool both in educational or clinical settings for diagnosing dyslexia.
+Figure \ref{fig:grad-cam-large} presents the Grad-CAM visualizations for MobileNet V3 Large, which emphasize the model’s ability to identify and focus on critical handwriting features that differentiate normal and dyslexic writing traits.
+The model’s attention to key visual cues further strengthens its applicability in educational and clinical settings for dyslexia detection.

+The experimental results demonstrate the efficacy of our proposed explainable AI framework in dyslexia handwriting detection.
+By leveraging MobileNet V3 models with Grad-CAM visualizations, we not only achieved superior classification accuracy but also provided transparent insights into the decision-making process.
+The models consistently performed above 99.5\% accuracy across five-fold cross-validation, with Grad-CAM visualizations revealing the critical handwriting features used for classification.
+This approach advances the potential of AI-driven dyslexia detection by offering a reliable, interpretable method that can be extended across different languages and writing systems, thereby addressing the crucial need for objective and accessible screening techniques.

+Despite the strong performance, challenges remain.
+The models' generalization to different handwriting styles or populations may affect accuracy, and computational efficiency could become a concern when scaling to larger, more diverse datasets.
+Additionally, while handwriting provides useful insights, distinguishing subtle variations specific to dyslexia remains a complex task.

-\subsection{Comparison with Related Works}
+\section{Comparison with Related Works}

-To evaluate the effectiveness of the proposed MobileNet V3 models, we compare their performance with several state-of-the-art methods.
-As shown in Table \ref{tab:comparison}, our models outperform the compared methods by significant margins.
-For example, Aldehim et al. \cite{aldehim2024deep} achieved \textbf{96.4\%} accuracy, which is \textbf{3.29 percentage points} lower than our best model.
-Isa et al. \cite{isa2021cnn} reported a much lower accuracy of \textbf{86\%}, and even the high-performance CNN-SVM model by Alqahtani et al. \cite{alqahtani2023detection}, which achieved \textbf{99.33\%}, was surpassed by our MobileNet V3 model, which achieved an accuracy of \textbf{99.58\%}.
-This demonstrates the superior accuracy and robustness of our models for dyslexia detection.
+Table \ref{tab:comparison} provides a comprehensive comparison of our proposed MobileNet V3 model with existing state-of-the-art approaches in handwriting detection.
+The results demonstrate the significant performance improvements achieved by our method.

+Our MobileNet V3 model with Explainable AI (XAI) extension achieves a state-of-the-art accuracy of 99.65\%, surpassing previous approaches.
+Notably, this represents a substantial improvement over recent works, including the 96.4\% accuracy reported by Aldehim et al.~\cite{aldehim2024deep} and the 99.33\% accuracy of the CNN-SVM model by Alqahtani et al.~\cite{alqahtani2023detection}.